 Jonathan Robert Wanke, 25, Tomah, was referred to the district attorney for bail jumping.
 He is accused of violating a Juneau County bond condition that prohibits him from consuming alcohol.
 A preliminary breath test recorded a blood-alcohol level of .195.

 Jadana Kerston-Maureen Sparks, 20, Tomah, was referred to the district attorney for disorderly conduct.
 She is accused of striking a man in the head with a beer bottle during a Nov.
-3 altercation at the Crow Bar.
+3 altercation.

 Marco Broderick Dees, 25, Tomah, was referred to the district attorney for criminal damage to property.
 He is accused of intentionally denting another person’s vehicle.
 The report says the vehicle was recently purchased for $800.